avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Birthdays
-* Do you enjoy your birthdays?
-* Do you usually celebrate your birthday?
-* What did you do on your last birthday?
-* Can you remember a birthday you enjoyed as a child?
-* Do most people celebrate their birthdays with a party in your country?
-* Which birthdays are considered important in your country?
 ## Childhood
 * Did you enjoy your childhood?
 * What is your first memory of your childhood?